List of Lambda Chi Alpha members

-The list of Lambda Chi Alpha brothers includes notable initiated and honorary members of Lambda Chi Alpha fraternity.
+The list of Lambda Chi Alpha members includes notable initiated and honorary members of Lambda Chi Alpha fraternity.

 Founded at Boston University in Boston in 1909, Lambda Chi Alpha is one of the largest social fraternities in North America with over 300,000 lifetime members and active chapters and colonies at 195 universities in the United States, Canada, and Australia.